arezekhanari/Simple-Trello/README.md

 # Simple Trello-like Board

-A lightweight Trello-inspired task management board implemented using HTML, CSS, and JavaScript.
-This project provides a user-friendly interface with drag-and-drop functionality and priority-tagged cards.
+This project is a task management board that takes inspiration from Trello.
+It is implemented using HTML, CSS, and JavaScript, and features a user-friendly interface with drag-and-drop functionality and priority-tagged cards.

 ## Features